Intern Nature Based Solutions

 The IUCN European Regional Office represents around 360 Members.
 We provide regional and global services to IUCN, by providing vital linkages to EU institutions and other stakeholders in Brussels.
 Our primary role is to connect and engage in policy dialogues with European institutions, governments, civil society, NGOs, science and the business communities to improve conservation policy and action.
 As a science-based organisation, IUCN provides essential knowledge products for a broad range of policy debates.

-One of the specific areas of work that will be part of the focus of this internship is the cooperation with cities and local and regional governments, business and other key actors for strengthening the awareness and implementation of nature-based solutions in urban planning, regional development and for business.
+One of the specific areas of work that will be part of the focus of this internship is the cooperation with cities and local and regional governments, business, practitioners and other key actors for strengthening the awareness and implementation of nature-based solutions across ecosystem types.
 Nature-based solutions use ecosystems to address global challenges such as climate change, natural hazards, food security, or urban heat production.

-Under the supervision of the IUCN EU Programme Manager Nature Based Solutions, the intern will support two major projects focused on implementing and upscaling nature-based solutions – GrowGreen, which focuses on demonstrating the value of nature for climate and water resilience in cities and NetworkNature, which is a European and global platform for strengthening the use of nature-based solutions.
-He/she will support communications, outreach and capacity building events, both online and (if circumstances allow) in person.
-The intern will also contribute to mapping potential partners for nature-based solutions at EU, national and regional level, will follow relevant EU policy developments and will maintain an overview of reports, documents and case studies of nature-based solutions.
+Under the supervision of the IUCN EU Programme Officer Nature Based Solutions, the intern will support two major projects focused on implementing and upscaling nature-based solutions – NetworkNature, which is a European and global platform for strengthening the use of nature-based solutions and BiodiverseCities, which focuses on the development of nature-based solutions for biodiversity in cities.
+In addition, the intern will provide support to other projects, focusing on rewilding, climate-resilience, and forestry research & innovation.
+He/she will support communications, outreach and capacity building events, both online and in person.
+The intern will also contribute to research tasks, mapping potential partners for nature-based solutions at EU, national and regional level, will follow relevant EU policy developments and will maintain an overview of reports, documents and case studies of nature-based solutions.

 This assignment will include the following responsibilities: